- Blog•

 Once the target market segments are chosen identified, the next step is to gather and analyze customer data.
 Carefully consider the customer criteria to be included in your data set.
 This can include demographic information, purchase history, website engagement, and other relevant data sources.

 It also helps to choose a specific behaviour of customers that you are tracking, as well as selecting a timeframe during which to conduct your analysis.
-Examining this data then helps you gain insights into customer preferences, behaviors, and needs - try graphically depicting the data to better visualise it.

 With the gathered data, you can observe whether a specific segmentation is relevant and create detailed customer profiles for each segment.
 These profiles should include information such as demographics, behaviors, preferences, and motivations.